-Mel is currently based in Phnom Penh, training at the National Circus School.
-She has also trained in Bangkok, Paris and the UK, seeking inspiration from pole dancers and other styles of dance.
+Mel is currently based in Phnom Penh, training at the National Circus School in aerial silks and lyra.
+She has also trained in Bangkok, Singapore, Paris and the UK, seeking inspiration from pole dancers and other styles of dance.

 Mel is known for her diversity and musicality, choosing songs from outside the box to present a new and exciting performance each time.
 Her performances have a strong choreography focus with polished transitions and poses that complement the structure and stylistic elements of the music.

 January 2018 UPDATE – Mel is now a Spin City Certified Stretch and Flexibility Instructor!